 Andrea Gittleman is a program manager for the Simon-Skjodt Center for the Prevention of Genocide, where she focuses on policy outreach, justice and accountability efforts for mass atrocities, and leads the Center's work on Burma/Myanmar.
 Previously she was interim director of US policy and senior legislative counsel at Physicians for Human Rights where she designed advocacy and policy strategies on a broad range of international human rights issues, including mass atrocities.
 Prior to that she served as an Arthur Helton Global Human Rights Fellow with the Burma Lawyers’ Council in Mae Sot, Thailand, where she coordinated an international advocacy campaign for criminal accountability in Burma.
 She also worked with the New York University Immigrant Rights Clinic, Legal Momentum, the New York Civil Liberties Union’s Reproductive Rights Project, and Human Rights Watch’s Women’s Rights Division.
 Prior to attending law school she served as a Peace Corps volunteer in Mauritania where she managed gender and development programs.
 She received a JD from the New York University School of Law and a BA in political science and international studies from the University of Chicago.

 Jennifer Schmidt is director of planning and operations for the Simon-Skjodt Center for the Prevention of Genocide.
 She oversees the Center's development efforts, finances, specialized projects, and leads its strategic planning process.
-She previously served as manager of strategic initiatives and programming for the Marketing Office of the US Holocaust Memorial Museum.
+She previously served as manager of strategic initiatives and programming for the Museum's marketing office.
 In that capacity, she led cross-disciplinary teams to develop and produce programs, and managed relationships with a variety of institutional partners and constituent groups.
-Prior to her work in Marketing, Jenn served in the Museum's Development Office and was responsible for budgeting, contracting, and other support services, and organizing numerous institutional conferences and events.
+Prior to her work in marketing, Jenn served in the Museum's development office and was responsible for budgeting, contracting, and other support services, and organizing numerous institutional conferences and events.
 She has a BA in political science from Elon University and an MA in museum studies from The George Washington University.
 She also holds certification from Coaches Training Institute.

 Jackie Scutari is a program manager for the Simon-Skjodt Center for the Prevention of Genocide, where she oversees a number of education, communication, and outreach initiatives.
 She works on the Museum's exhibits on contemporary genocide and genocide prevention and manages the Center’s website, social media, and communications strategy.
 She also produces programming for professional and public audiences.
 Formerly Jackie served as the Center's research assistant and managed the internship program.
 Prior to her work at the Museum she was the program administrator for Georgetown University’s Fellowship Program.
 She has a BA in psychology from Georgetown University and an MS in conflict analysis and resolution from George Mason University, where her focus was the dynamics of gang structures and gang violence, the prevention of female youth participation in gang activity, and the role of gender in the field of criminology.